 In this environment, our group has been working on a high-value-added product strategy and improving brand value in order to promote the emotional experience of food both in Japan and overseas.
 In addition, we are working to increase the satisfaction of store employees, develop and retain human resources, and are working on new management reforms to achieve sustainable business growth, based on "spiritual capital management" that creates a cycle of employee happiness and customer excitement.

-As a result, sales revenue reached million yen (up 4.3% year-on-year), the highest ever for the third quarter of the consolidated fiscal year.
-The Marugame Seimen and Domestic Other segments also achieved record highs.
-The Marugame Seimen and Domestic Other segments saw increased revenue due to favorable performance at existing stores and new stores.
-Meanwhile, the Overseas Business segment saw a decrease in revenue due to factors including the franchising of the Marugame UK business implemented in the previous fiscal year and the closure of some unprofitable stores.
+As a result, sales revenue reached a record high of 278.715 million yen (up 3.9% year-on-year), with record highs also being set for the Marugame Seimen segment and the domestic other segment.
+The Marugame Seimen segment and the domestic other segment saw increased revenue due to contributions from new stores and the success of various measures.
+On the other hand, the overseas business segment saw a decrease in revenue due to the franchising of the Marugame UK business implemented in the previous fiscal year and the impact of closing some unprofitable stores.

 (Note 1) Business profit: Sales revenue - Cost of sales - Selling, general and administrative expenses